sgolebiewski-intel/openvino/docs/notebooks/274-efficient-sam-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam.py:220: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam.py:220: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if (
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:241: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:241: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert (
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:163: TracerWarning: Converting a tensor to a Python float might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:163: TracerWarning: Converting a tensor to a Python float might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! size = int(math.sqrt(xy_num))
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:164: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:164: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert size * size == xy_num
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:166: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:166: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if size != h or size != w:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:251: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam_encoder.py:251: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert x.shape[2] == num_patches

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam.py:85: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam.py:85: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if num_pts > self.decoder_max_num_input_points:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam.py:92: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam.py:92: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! elif num_pts < self.decoder_max_num_input_points:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam.py:126: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/274-efficient-sam/EfficientSAM/efficient_sam/efficient_sam.py:126: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if output_w > 0 and output_h > 0:

 Run OpenVINO model inference
 ----------------------------

+`back to top ⬆️ <#table-of-contents>`__

 Select inference device from dropdown list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#table-of-contents>`__

 .. code:: ipython3